framejs/framejs/readme.md

 customElements.define('hello-world', HelloWorld);
 ```

-If you are using [lit-html renderer](https://github.com/framejs/framejs/tree/master/packages/renderer-lit-html) you need to add style to the render function to ensure the style to be loaded correctly and available for ShadyCSS.
+> If you aren't using [preact renderer](https://github.com/framejs/framejs/tree/master/packages/renderer-preact) you need to add style to the render function to ensure the style to be loaded correctly on every render cycle and initially available for ShadyCSS.

 ```js
 import { FrameElement } from '@framejs/core';